 The province of Chumbivilcas in Cusco

 Chumbivilcas is one of the thirteen provinces that make up the department of Cusco in southern Peru.
 The capital of the province is the district of Santo Tomás.
-It is recognized for its Inca, colonial past as well as for its customs and traditional festivals.
-There it is also possible to visit Inca and pre-Inca archaeological sites.
-The region varies according to its districts and altitudinal floors.
+It is known for its Inca and colonial past as well as for its customs and traditional festivities.
+It is also possible to visit Inca and pre-Inca archeological sites.
+The region varies according to its districts and altitudinal levels.
 Learn more!

 The province of Chumbivilcas

-The Cusco province of Chumbivilcas is made up of thirteen districts: Ccapacmarca, Chamaca, Colquemarca, Livitaca, Llusco, Quiñota, Velille and Santo Tomas.
-This latter district is the capital of the province.
+The Cusco province of Chumbivilcas is made up of thirteen districts: Ccapacmarca, Chamaca, Colquemarca, Livitaca, Llusco, Quiñota, Velille and Santo Tomás.
+The latter district is the capital of the province.

 The province covers an area of 5,371.08 square kilometers.
-A part of said territory is Andean mountains.
-The other is tropical jungle.
+One part of this territory is Andean mountains.
+The other part is tropical rainforest.
 It has a total of 66,410 inhabitants.

-The name Chumbivilcas is of Inca origin and would mean 'Chumpiwilcas' which, translated into Spanish, means 'Sacred Belt'.
+The name Chumbivilcas is of Inca origin and means ‘Chumpiwilcas’ which, translated into Spanish, means ‘Sacred Belt’.

-Its population is mainly dedicated to agriculture and livestock.
-The most important rivers are the Velille and the Santo Tomás, which feed the Apurimac River.
+Its population is mainly dedicated to agriculture and cattle raising.
+The most important rivers are the Velille and the Santo Tomás, which feed the Apurímac River.

-In addition Chumbivilcas stands out for the 'qorilazos' who are skilled riders in mastering horses and tying with their ropes to brave animals.
+In addition, Chumbivilcas stands out for the ‘qorilazos’ who are skilled riders in dominating horses and roping the brave animals with their ropes.

 Chumbivilcas is located in the southwest of the department of Cusco.

-It is bordered to the north by the provinces of Acomayo and Paruro.
-To the east with the provinces of Espinar and Canas.
-To the south with the department of Arequipa.
-And to the west with the department of Apurímac.
+It limits to the north with the provinces of Acomayo and Paruro.
+On the east with the provinces of Espinar and Canas.
+On the south with the department of Arequipa.
+And to the west with the department of Apurimac.

 Its altitude is varied.
 Santo Tomás, the capital of the province, is located at 3,660 meters above sea level.